GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn-origin-trial/index.md

 * The user is signed into the IdP with that account.
 * The auto-reauthn didn't happen within the last 10 minutes.

-When the above conditions meet, an attempt to automatically reauthenticate the user starts as soon as the FedCM `navigator.credentials.get()` is invoked.
+When the above conditions are met, an attempt to automatically reauthenticate the user starts as soon as the FedCM `navigator.credentials.get()` is invoked.